Petty Theft Defense Attorneys in San Diego

 Under California Penal Code Section 484 and 488, petty theft is defined as the illegal taking, or stealing, of property that belongs to someone else.
 For petty theft charges to apply, the property stolen must be valued under $950.

 While most petty theft crimes will be charged as misdemeanors, these are still serious charges.
 The mark they leave on your criminal record can stay with you for an entire lifetime.
-If you have been charged with petty theft, speak to our defense team at jD LAW, P.C. today.
+If you have been charged with petty theft in Vista or North County, speak to our defense team at jD Law Criminal Defense Attorneys today.
 We know how to tackle these charges and get our clients the most successful outcome possible.
 For a free consultation, call (760) 630-2000.

 Most petty theft crimes will be charged as larceny, the act of taking someone else’s property without his or her permission.
 To convict someone of larceny, the prosecution must prove the accused took the property in order to keep it from the owner permanently, or to deprive the owner of the value or enjoyment of the property.
 Petty theft charges may also apply if a person took another’s property and moved it, even a small distance, for any period of time.

 Another type of petty theft is theft by false pretense.
 Under this charge, a person must have taken property belonging to another under false pretenses, such as saying that the owner would get it back or get another item of equal value.
 The owner willingly gave the accused his property, but the promise was not fulfilled.

 Theft by trick is another type of petty theft crime.
 Theft by trick is defined as one person tricking or deceiving another person into giving up property that does not belong to that person.
 For instance, if someone took a price tag off an item in a store and replaced it with a less expensive price tag to purchase it, this would be considered theft by trick.